 ASHRAE first published MERV as a filtration standard in 1987 as, ASHRAE Standard 52.2: Method of Testing General Ventilation Air-Cleaning Devices for Removal Efficiency by Particle Size.
-It is accredited by ANSI, the American National Standards Institute and the publication is commonly referred to as ‘ANSI/ASHRAE Standard 52.2’ or simply ‘Standard 52.2.’
-Since going into print, editions of the standard have been updated regularly and continues to be recognized as the single most important guideline to measure and evaluate air filtration performance.
+It is accredited by ANSI, the American National Standards Institute, and the publication is commonly referred to as ‘ANSI/ASHRAE Standard 52.2’ or simply ‘Standard 52.2.’
+Since going into print, editions of the standard have been updated regularly and continue to be recognized as the single most important guideline to measure and evaluate air filtration performance.

 In all air filtration systems, air filter performance is measured by particle counts upstream and downstream of the air-cleaning device being tested.
 MERV established a method of laboratory testing to measure the performance of general ventilation air-cleaning devices in removing particles of specific diameters to the size of microns.
 Why is this important?

 Using the MERV Rating Scale for Dust Collection Systems

 A filter’s efficiency is measured by not only how much dust it can capture, but by the size of the dust, it can filter.
 The size of dust is measured in micrometers, better known and more commonly referred to as microns.
 A single micron is one-millionth of a meter.
 For comparison, a fiber from clothing is approximately 10 to 50 microns.
 A human hair, on average, is 80 to 100 microns.
 A droplet of mist or spray is about 10 microns.
 In other words, dust, dust size, and how much of it can be filtered, will determine the efficiency of the filter in question.
 When it comes to the filtration efficiency of dust collection systems, how much media is used to collect particulates and emissions is of lesser importance than how well the media cleans it.